ManticoreProject/manticore/README.md

 ### On Docker's Privileges

-In order to run the benchmark suite for this artifact, at a minimum you must grant the container the `--cap-add sys_admin` Linux capability because we use `perf`, which is a Linux-specific profiling system that makes special system calls.

-During our testing of this artifact, we found that Docker adds a *large* overhead to indirect-jump instructions, unless if the `--privileged` flag is used (**no `sudo` is required**).
+During our testing of this artifact, we found that Docker adds a *large* overhead to indirect-jump instructions, unless if the `--privileged` flag is used.
-That flag grants privileges equivalent to a process running outside of the container (and thus the flag subsumes the `sys_admin` capability we just mentioned).
+Note that **no `sudo` is required or granted** to use this flag; it simply grants privileges equivalent to a process running outside of the container.
-The reason for this overhead is likely to be that Docker intercepts all indirect jumps to check if they're making a system call (for fine-grained security).
+The reason for this overhead *without the flag* is likely to be that Docker intercepts all indirect jumps to check if they're making a system call (for fine-grained security).

-This interception has an impact on our benchmarks, because indirect jumps are the primary mechanism by which the cps, smlnj, and mlton benchmark configurations perform ordinary function call-and-return, so some benchmarks (like `fib`) saw an over 2x slow-down in overall running-time without the `--privileged` flag.
+This interception has an impact on our benchmarks, because indirect jumps are the primary mechanism by which the cps, smlnj, and mlton benchmark configurations perform ordinary function call-and-return.

-Of course, since function-call overhead is precisely one of the focuses of our evaluation, we strongly recommend you consider using the `--privileged` flag in your testing of this artifact.
-In this guide, we assume that you'll be using it.
+Some benchmarks (like `fib`) saw over 2x slow-down in overall running-time without the `--privileged` flag.
 For more information about privileges and Docker, see here:

 https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities

+Of course, since function-call overhead is precisely one of the focuses of our evaluation, throughout this guide we assume that you'll be using the flag.
-If you or your system administrator disallows the use of `--privileged`, then please take into account the overhead we described and use `--cap-add sys_admin` instead.
+If you or your system administrator disallows the use of `--privileged` when testing this artifact, then please take into account the overhead we described.

+In order to run the benchmark suite for this artifact, at a *minimum* you must grant the container the `--cap-add sys_admin` Linux capability because we use `perf`, which is a Linux-specific profiling system that makes calls into the kernel that are disabled in Docker without that capability.

-### Obtaining the Artifact Docker image
+### Getting Started Step 1: Obtaining the Artifact Docker image

 ##### Method 1: Pull the pre-built image